-- 1. Maintain the status quo of staging the Outdoor Community Cinemas at BIC Reserve with the following conditions: - Closer scrutiny in regards to noise levels meeting Statutory requirements; - Mandatory aesthetic improvements to be made in regards to the presentation of the temporary outdoor movie structure; and - That the term of the licence agreement be reduced to two years from 1 December 2018 to 31 March 2020, with an option for an extension of a further 12 months.
-A two year licence agreement will allow sufficient time to consider the outdoor community cinemas as part of reviewing the entire 2020 events program. - 2.
-Re-locate the Outdoor Community Cinemas to an alternative location within/near the Town Centre and not in close vicinity to residential housing:
+- 1. Maintain the status quo of staging the Outdoor Community Cinemas at BIC Reserve with the following conditions: - Closer scrutiny in regards to noise levels meeting Statutory requirements.
+This would include a planning meeting between Staff and Movies by Burswood to workshop strategies on adhering to acceptable noise levels and implementation of a communications strategy to local residents impacted by the movie screenings; - Mandatory aesthetic improvements to be made in regards to the presentation of the temporary outdoor movie structure.
+This would include a planning meeting between Staff and Movies by Burswood to workshop strategies such as a community art project to enhance the appearance of the cinemas; and, - That the term of the licence agreement be reduced to two years from 1 December 2018 to 31 March 2020, with an option for an extension of a further 12 months.
+A two year licence agreement will allow sufficient time to consider the outdoor community cinemas as part of reviewing the entire 2020 events program. - Re-locate the Outdoor Community Cinemas to an alternative location within/near the Town Centre and not in close vicinity to residential housing: - The limitation to this option is that when exploring alternative locations that are not close to residential housing, the options are few; - Possibly the best location close to the Town Centre is the area directly behind the Rosetta Gates at Steel Blue Oval; - Limitations to this site is that there is no 3-phase power and not in close vicinity to public toilets that are easily accessible, as well as also being close to residential housing; and, - In regards to installing 3-pahse power, this could be a costly exercise and Council would need to set aside an appropriate level of funding to complete this installation.

-- The limitation to this option is that when exploring alternative locations that are not close to residential housing, the options are few; - Possibly the best location close to the Town Centre is the area directly behind the Rosetta Gates at Steel Blue Oval; - Limitations to this site is that there is no 3-phase power and not in close vicinity to public toilets that are easily accessible, as well as also being close to residential housing; and, - In regards to installing 3-pahse power, this could be a costly exercise and Council would need to set aside an appropriate level of funding to complete this installation. - 3.
-For the Town not to renew the Licence Agreement with Movies by Burswood Inc. citing the inability to fully utilise the BIC Reserve and Community Halls over a 4 month period, the aesthetic presentation and excessive noise levels at times due to the screening of movies.
+For the Town not to renew the Licence Agreement with Movies by Burswood Inc. citing the inability to fully utilise the BIC Reserve and BCH over a 4 month period, the aesthetic presentation and excessive noise levels at times due to the screening of movies.